markheckmann/OpenRepGrid/README.md

 If you use OpenRepGrid in your publications, you can cite it as follows.

-Heckmann, M. (2014).
-OpenRepGrid: An R package for the analysis of repertory grids. *ZENODO*. doi:10.5281/zenodo.11623
+> Heckmann, M. (2023).
+OpenRepGrid: An R package for the analysis of repertory grids. *ZENODO*. doi:10.5281/zenodo.11623, R package version 0.0.14.

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.11623.svg)](http://dx.doi.org/10.5281/zenodo.11623)